 I only need small amounts of smoked salmon to add a wealth of flavour to a recipe.

 Traditionally, we fry appetizer cakes or fritters like these.
 However, I've found that I can get the same crispy texture by baking them in the oven and avoiding extra fat and calories from oil.

 Here are a few ways I've discovered to keep them crispy and to avoid soggy cakes.

 How to make the crispiest baked smoked salmon zucchini cakes

-- Leave ample space between the appetizer cakes on the baking sheet.
-If they’re too crowded, they tend to steam, not crisp.
+- Leave ample space between the patties on the baking sheet.
+If they're too crowded, they tend to steam, not crisp.